Inside: Overcoming adversity after the losses like divorce.

 3. What is good?

 Making the best of things is a life skill for both adults and children.
-Teach your children this lesson by modeling this approach when you, as a parent, are facing a hardship.
+Teach your children this lesson by modeling this approach when you, as a parent, are working to overcome adversity.

 Curious about part one of “What to do about Hardship”?
 You can learn how hardship can help us develop compassion.

-What have you learned from a hardship in your life?
+What have you learned from a overcoming in your life?